-As of publication, the only legal way to use marijuana in Canada is with a doctor’s prescription and license from Health Canada.
-Only 34 producers are licensed to sell it.
+Currently, the only legal way to use marijuana in Canada is with a doctor’s prescription and license from Health Canada.
 Since taking office in 2015, Prime Minister Justin Trudeau and the federal Liberals have been working toward fulfilling their campaign promise to legalize and regulate all marijuana use in this country.
-Trudeau recently announced that legalization will happen on or before July 1, 2018, but while we wait for the stuff we smoked under the high-school bleachers to become perfectly above board, Canadians exist in a bit of a haze when it comes to cannabis (pun intended).
+Trudeau has announced that legalization will happen during the summer of 2018, but while we wait for the stuff we smoked under the high-school bleachers to become perfectly above board, Canadians exist in a bit of a haze when it comes to cannabis (pun intended).
 Still-illegal storefront dispensaries are popping up in major cities, and mainstream companies like Shoppers Drug Mart and London Drugs are reportedly jockeying for a share of what’s predicted to be a very lucrative market—economists estimate it’ll be worth some $5 billion in annual tax revenue alone.
 Today, however, possession of up to 30 grams of marijuana is still a crime punishable by six months in jail.

 Marijuana and your health